 It's the first morning of your honeymoon—and it's okay to sleep in!
 In fact, particularly in the summer months, the sun sets later than it does in the US so you won't feel guilty for nabbing some extra shut-eye and adjusting to the time change.
 Post up at the Mercer Barcelona—perfectly located in the city's charming historic Gothic district but not without the modern amenities the Mercer is known for—to be near the Picasso museum and so many of our favorite tapas restaurants (don't miss toasting with a glass of champagne at nearby El Xampanyet).
 With endless amounts of charming sidewalk cafés and cozy tapas lounges, pop into whichever one catches your eye—you won't be disappointed.
 Be sure to indulge in the most important meal of the day with a tortilla, tostada, and café con leche.

-Embrace your inner (and outer) tourist and grab the hop-on hop-off double decker tour to see the city from above.
-(You can purchase the two-day pass and use this as a mode of transportation too, should your feet tire from walking!)
-Take note of all the spots that pique your interest and decide an itinerary from there.
-Take your time to get lost in the city on your first day — it's easy to do and you can customize your experience with some inside knowledge.
+Embrace your inner (and outer) tourist and grab the hop-on-hop-off double-decker tour to see the city from above (you can purchase the two-day pass and use this as a mode of transportation too, should your feet tire from walking!).
+Take note of all the spots that pique your interest and decide on an itinerary from there.
+Take your time to get lost in the city on your first day—it's easy to do and you can customize your experience with some inside knowledge.